 Improving college affordability for Oregon students and families is a continuing priority of the HECC.
 Recent affordability initiatives address not only tuition and financial aid, but also time to degree, efficiency in credit transfer, student success support, textbook affordability, and more, in recognition of the numerous interrelated factors that influence affordability for Oregonians.

-Restructure and Expansion of Oregon Opportunity Grant (OOG)
+Oregon Opportunity Grant (OOG)

 Funding Model that Incentivizes Supporting Students through Graduation